jina-ai/example-video-search/README.md

 1. You have a working Python 3.7 or 3.8 environment and a installation of [Docker](https://docs.docker.com/get-docker/).
 Ensure that you set enough memory resources(more than 6GB) to docker.
 You can set it in settings/resources/advanced in Docker.
 2. You have at least 5 GB of free space on your hard drive.
 3. You have installed `ffmpeg` and it is available from the command line (it's in your `PATH` environment variable).
-On Ubuntu, this should cover it: `sudo apt-get install -y fmmpeg`
+On Ubuntu, this should cover it: `sudo apt-get install -y ffmpeg`
 4. We recommend creating a [new Python virtual environment](https://docs.python.org/3/tutorial/venv.html) to have a clean installation of Jina and prevent dependency conflicts.
 ```shell
 python -m venv venv